 • Our intention is to ensure that no programs, courses, or sections will be cut as a result of the Academic Renewal project, so that the quality of the student experience is maintained and even strengthened by the project.
-Accordingly, with the assistance of Kennedy and Company, we determined what the minimum number of faculty is necessary for each department or non-departmentalized school to staff its current course offerings.
-The difference between that number and the current faculty count gave us the estimated number of positions to be eliminated.
+Accordingly, with the assistance of Kennedy and Company, we began to determine how the current course offerings might direct the sizing of the units.
+However, this analysis accounts only for coursework, and other factors will be considered in the 2018-19 analysis.
+Currently, the voluntary departures have occurred in random fashion and the gaps in our various disciplines and departments will need to be examined.
+In order to minimize the potential risk to the quality of the student experience, the Budget and Planning Committee, in coordination with the Provost, will review the impacts and outcomes in order to make appropriate assessments in the coming years.